monadicsystems/monadicsystems.github.io/post3.md

 ```

 Pattern synonym declarations are similar to function declarations, but they are prefixed with the `pattern` keyword
-and must have an uppercase identifier, like data constructors.
+and must have an uppercase identifier like data constructors.
 They can even have type signatures!
 You'll also notice that instead
 of an `=` sign preceding the body of the declaration, a `<-` is used instead.
 This reverse arrow is used when defining what's
 called a **unidirectional pattern**.
 Unidirectional patterns are unidirectional because they can only be used for deconstructing values, not constructing them.
 For example, let's redefine the function `getTextFromFoo` using the unidirectional pattern we defined.